-You can view recordings by using the administration web interface.
-Also, you can access recordings by special URLs.
+You can view recordings by using the administration web interface or by embedding our DVR player on a web page.

 A file, compared to a stream, has an end.
 That is, when playing a file, a player shows a timeline, and the video is limited (it has the beginning and the end).
 When playing a stream, a player doesn't show progress on the timeline, because the end of a stream is not known.

 You can see this difference in URLs too.
-For example, a file's URL ends with "index-1345345345354-3600.m3u8" (the limits are defined: beginning at 1345345345354 and end after 3600 seconds), and a stream URL ends with "timeshift_abs/1345345345354" (only the beginning is defined).
+For example, a file's URL ends with "index-1345345345354-3600.m3u8" (the limits are defined: beginning at 1345345345354 and end after 3600 seconds), and a stream URL ends with "timeshift_abs-1345345345354.ts" (only the beginning is defined).

 The URLs depend on the protocol that you use for accessing the DVR.
 Learn more in Accessing DVR by different protocols.